recursion/forminator/README.md

-*Psst — looking for a shareable component template?
-Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)*

----

-# svelte app
+# forminator

+Add's 'incognito' CodeMirror functionality to any textarea.
+Create a new svelte app, and pass the node you want handled by codemirror.
+You can target multiple nodes, but each node should have it's own app instance.

-This is a project template for [Svelte](https://svelte.dev) apps.
+Created using a project template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/sveltejs/template.

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):